JosephM101/APKInstallerForWSA/README.md

 # APK Install Helper for WSA
- APK Installer for Windows Subsystem for Android
+Simple APK Installer for Windows Subsystem for Android (that is very much in the beta stage)